Yefym707/Game/README.md

 overlay which can be cancelled.
 Invite links can be refreshed with a new signature or revoked entirely if access should be removed.

+### Online: Rejoin & Spectator

+Players receive a *rejoin token* when joining a room.
+If their connection drops the client uses this token to reclaim the original slot and receives a full state snapshot.
+Lobbies may optionally allow late **drop‑in** joins and spectator connections.
+Spectators can watch with camera control and access to the log but cannot issue actions.
+Participants can vote to pause the game; a majority vote pauses or resumes the tick loop.

 ## Balance

 Core combat and spawn values are configured in `data/balance.json`.
 The loader